com-480-data-visualization/data-visualization-project-2021-mns/README.md

 Go [here](./Milestones/Process_book.pdf) to view the process book and [here](https://com-480-data-visualization.github.io/data-visualization-project-2021-mns/website/) for our website.
 The video can be viewed [here](./Milestones/dataviz.mp4)

+-You can find the code in the file website.
+-All the data cleaning and processing is the file data.
+-The index.html in website file is the one responsible for the redirection to the visualization.

 ## Late policy
 - < 24h: 80% of the grade for the milestone